exoque/aoe4replayanalyzer/README.md

 # FAQ
 ## Where can I find the replay files?
-Replay files are saved in C:\Users\<username>\My Documents\My Games\Age Of Empires IV\playback which should contain the replay of the last game named temp.rec.
+Replay files are saved in **C:\Users\<username>\My Documents\My Games\Age Of Empires IV\playback** which should contain the replay of the last game named **temp.rec**.
 File > Open... should automatically open this directory.
 If Aoe4ReplayAnalyzer is running when a game ends it will save a copy of the file in C:\Users\<username>\My Documents\My Games\Age Of Empires IV\playback\replays.
 The filename contains the date and time, the map and the player's names for 1vs1s.